 Watch this short Youtube video prepared by the Travel and Tourism Foundation and Travelindex:

 Many active adults have chosen Flagstaff as their community for its mild climate and beautiful setting.
 There are many high-end active adult communities, either built or planned, that would be ideal for active adults in retirement.
 Real estate prices are not nearly as high as in nearby Sedona, reflecting the area’s diversity.
 Views and acreage have a dramatic impact on pricing.
-Zillow reports the median home value to be $318,900 in mid 2016.
+Zillow reports the median home value to be $340,600 in late 2017.

 What Is Special about Flagstaff